 The business case for healthy workplace is a Regular participants in work strong one. activity programs have 22 per cent fewer sick days per person, per year, and incur 34 per cent fewer costs.
-Additionally, physically active employees report 14 to 25 per cent fewer disability days than those who are inactive.8 Managing workplace stress has a major impact on employee's ability to carry out duties and spills over into employee's home lives.
-Fostering respect and self-esteem in the workplace and placing value on employees' mental health well-being are also important and http://www40.statcan.ca/l01/cst01/health47a.htm Public Health Agency of Canada.
-The Impact of Active Living at Work Initiatives.
-Accessed at: http://www.phac-aspc.gc.ca/pau-uap/fitness/work/impact_e.html components of a successful workplace wellness program.
+Additionally, physically active employees report 14 to 25 per cent fewer disability days than those who are inactive.
+16 And while it is sometimes difficult to quantify results because of differing programs, the cost benefit ratios for workplace health and wellness programs has ranged from \$1.05 to \$6.15 for every dollar invested.
+17 Managing workplace stress has a major impact on employee's ability to carry out duties and spills over into employee's home lives.
+Fostering respect and self-esteem in the workplace and placing value on employees' mental health and well-being are also important components of a successful workplace wellness program.
 In 1998, Health Canada estimated that the economic burden of mental health problems was \$14.4 billion a year.
 Canadian research indicates that for every dollar spent on supporting and improving employee health, there is a \$4 to \$8 return on investment.
+18 $\frac{http://www40.statcan.gc.ca/l01/cst01/health47a-eng.htm}{}$ According to the Buffett Taylor Tri-Annual Wellness Survey, 11.8% of Nova Scotian businesses have a comprehensive wellness program, this compares to 17.5% nationally.
+To be considered a comprehensive program, a program would have to include a number and variety of services addressing physical and mental health, for example: smoking cessation programs, physical activity, weight management, information about responsible alcohol use, medical self-care, attention to work-life balance issues, help for employees on personal financial management and an ergonomic environment.
+RECOMMENDATIONS: Halifax businesses should be encouraged to: